risc0/risc0/cmake/README.CMake.md

 Linux Docker
 ----------------
-A sample docker file that executes an enire build process under linux is provided in the cmake folder.
+A sample docker file that executes an entire build process under linux is provided in the cmake folder.